-Check to make sure the device is receiving is at least 10 V, but 12 V is recommended.
+Check to make sure the device is receiving at least 12 V.

 To check the voltage, measure the female power and ground sockets of the power cable for DC voltage.
-If the voltage is less than 10 V, the device will not turn on.
+If the voltage is less than 12 V, the device will not turn on.

-• If the device is receiving enough power but does not turn on, contact Garmin product support.
+If the device is receiving enough power but does not turn on, contact Garmin product support.